conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 ### Configuration using environment variables

-All configuration properties can also be provided using [environment variables](/platform/configuration/env-variables/).
-That way, you don't need to use a configuration file.
+All configuration properties can be provided using either[environment variables](/platform/configuration/env-variables/) or the config file.

 If you need some help converting this file into environment variables, feel free to use our [YAML to ENV converter](https://conduktor.github.io/yaml-to-env/).